-Each edition, a well-known personality of the Early Music movement is invited to be the ambassador of this special day.
-We are happy to have the early keyboards specialist Olga Pashchenko as our 2021 EDM ambassador!
+Each year, a well-known personality of the Early Music movement is invited to be the ambassador of this special day.

 OLGA PASHCHENKO: KEYBOARD SPECIALIST